brooth/jeta-site/mysite/home/markdown/code_generation.md

 Let's go through details with an example, in which an annotation `@HelloWorld` sets "Hello, World!" value into a `String` field.

     :::java
-    public @interface HelloWorld {
+    public @interface SayHello {
     }

     public class HelloWorldSample {
-        @HelloWorld
+        @SayHello
         String str;
     }

-Assume if `Jeta` had a processor for this example, the meta code would be:
+Assume if `Jeta` had a processor for this example, the metacode would be:

     :::java
     public class HelloWorldSample_Metacode implements HelloWorldMetacode<HelloWorldSample> {